ddbj/www/_faq/en/how-to-update-many-entries.md

 lang: en
 ---

-## How to update many entries with a number of corrections?

 <p>If you are making update request for large number of entries, or many changes of features/locations/qualifiers due to sequence modification, see followings.</p>
 <dl><dt>(1) Update information is in common of all entries.</dt>